-Ötzi, a new work by Alfonso Borragán, will be a banquet of transient signs.
-A ritualistic dinner, an event that will explore diverse interpretations of ingestion and cultural absorption.
-Named after the oldest known european mummy, who was found to have carbon tattoos on his body, Ötzi will deal with layers of history and digestion of signs.
+Ötzi is a banquet of transient signs.
+A ritualistic dinner, an event that explores diverse interpretations of ingestion and cultural absorption.
+Named after the oldest known european mummy, who was found to have carbon tattoos on his body, Ötzi deals with layers of history and digestion of signs.

 Inked drawings articulate historical markings and function as archives of remembrance.
 In Ötzi, the trace appears through the medium of living bodies.
-By the consumption of animals and vegetables tattooed with images, through the material disappearance and transformation of flesh structures that are surfaces of inscription, a new ritual will be enacted.
-A ritual of ingestion through which assimilation will give birth to newly generated meanings, bringing these marks back to their fragile and ephemeral status.
+By the consumption of animals and vegetables tattooed with images, through the material disappearance and transformation of flesh structures that are surfaces of inscription, a new ritual is enacted.
+A ritual of ingestion through which assimilation gives birth to newly generated meanings, bringing these marks back to their fragile and ephemeral status.

-Your palate will be tingled by a delicious and unique four course meal.
-Dishes you have never seen before, a tailored menu you will never forget.
+A delicious and unique four course meal.
+Dishes never seen before, a tailored menu not easy to forget.

-Update: Ötzi made it in the Seven of the best pop-ups happening this week in London shortlist by Time Out Blog!
+Ötzi was in the Seven of the best pop-ups happening this week in London shortlist by Time Out Blog.